 2017/18 Communications Mentors

 Carol Feinberg is account director for Vitiello Communications Group, providing communications support to the pharmaceutical, manufacturing and financial services industries.
 Prior to joining VTLA, she managed clinical programs at Unilever Research and Development.
 She holds a patent for the invention of a novel skin-sampling device.
-She earned her BS in Chemistry from Fairleigh Dickinson University.
-She is a member of the National Association of Science Writers and has won several awards for her communications work.
+She earned her BS in Chemistry from Fairleigh Dickinson University and is a member of the National Association of Science Writers where she has won several awards for her communications work.

 Katherine (Cathy) Moldave has been a freelance science and technology writer; held several management positions at Merck AgVet and Merial Ltd.; cofounded the animal health consultancy and clinical CRO AlcheraBio LLC; and cofounded Turnstone Animal Health, a strategic communications and business-development support organization.
 She’s mentored Rutgers animal science grad students, serves as a coach for companies presenting at the KC Animal Health Investment Forum, and is a member of the Scientific Advisory Board of the Alliance for Contraception in Cats and Dogs.
 She’s also involved in creating new opera.
 She has an undergraduate degree from Washington University in St. Louis, an MBA from Fairleigh Dickinson, and, like cSw participants, a great deal of curiosity.